davidissamattos/davidissamattos.github.io/content/post/2021/package-with-stan.md

     2. `devtools::document()`.
 This will update the package and recompile the model
     3. Restart the r session to make the model reload in the memory
     4. Run`devtools::load_all()` again.
 Now you are ready to test your recompiled model
-* I found multiple problems when using the `rstan::gqs` function.
+* I found problems when using the `rstan::gqs` function.
 To give some context, I fitted my model with `rstan::sample` (no problems here) and then I used `rstan::gqs` in a `predict` S3 function with the parameters fitted from the model.
-  * My problem here is that there are/were some small bugs in the generated quantities in Stan.
+  * My problem here is that (I think) there are/were some bugs in the generated quantities in Stan.
     * Estimated parameters could not be optional since they need to be present, so I needed to have transformed parameters to make sure all parameters were present
     * The transformed parameters did not play nice with the generated quantities and the recommended approach is to have the transformed parameters inside the generated quantities.
 This increases copy and paste in the model
     * With transformed parameters I was doing a lot of subsets (e.g. a parameter was a vector, the transformed parameters was a real and I was assigning to the real variable only the first item of the transformed parameter).
 Apparently, this creates a problem in CRAN with ubsan-clang where the Stan code is not properly compiled in clang and leads to memory errors in macOS.
 There are no tools to investigate this and there is a lot of trial and errors with a very specific setup.
 This lead me to change to `cmdstanr` in the package development.